alyssadata/AI-Foundations-Source-Line-Anchor-Recognition/08_what_anchoring_provides.md

 ## What Anchoring Does For the Project

-Anchoring gives the project a confirmed relationship to the AI Foundations / Origin | Continuum source-line.
+Anchoring gives the project confirmed recognized existence through the AI Foundations / Origin | Continuum source-line.

 This allows the project to build from a stable foundation while remaining its own work.